 For some dogs the Fourth of July is just another family fun day.
 For other dogs it can be an overwhelmingly stressful and panic inducing time.
 The unfamiliar loud bangs and bright lights of fireworks can be downright terrifying for our furry friends.
-Animal shelter intake numbers skyrocket after the 4th as terrified pets escape their homes in panic and then find themselves lost and displaced.
+Animal shelter intake numbers skyrocket after the 4th as terrified pets can often escape their homes in panic and then find themselves lost and displaced.

 I remember many years ago when I first started caring for dogs, I was watching a beautiful, happy go lucky Golden Retriever named Baxter.
 Baxter was so triggered by the fireworks that he started pacing frantically, panting, and shaking uncontrollably.
 I eventually built a fort for him between the coffee table and the couch.
 We got in there together and I held him tight and reassured him it was going to be ok.
 He didn't stop shaking until the fireworks were over.
 Not only was it heartbreaking, it was scary, as Baxter's panic was escalating and I didn't know how to calm him down.

 1. Keep your pets inside if possible.
 Make sure all doors and gates are locked and escape proof.
 You would be surprised how much of an escape artist your dog can become in a panicked situation.
 Your pet should be in a safe, comfortable space that he or she has already been well familiarized with.
 A well loved crate or room in the house is the best choice.